silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^46]: Pearson, A., Rees, J., & Forster, S. (2022).
 "This was just how this friendship worked": Experiences of interpersonal victimization among autistic adults. *Autism in Adulthood*, *4*(2), 141–150.
 [DOI: 10.1089/aut.2021.0035](https://doi.org/10.1089/aut.2021.0035)

 [^47]: Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
 (2023). *Final report*.
-Commonwealth of Australia. <https://disability.royalcommission.gov.au/publications/final-report> - twelve volumes, 222 recommendations, tabled 29 September 2023.
+Commonwealth of Australia. <https://disability.royalcommission.gov.au/publications/final-report>

 [^48]: Australian Government.
 (2024). *Australian Government response to the Disability Royal Commission*.
-Commonwealth of Australia. <https://www.health.gov.au/resources/publications/australian-government-response-to-the-disability-royal-commission> - released 31 July 2024.
+Commonwealth of Australia. <https://www.health.gov.au/resources/publications/australian-government-response-to-the-disability-royal-commission>

+[^48a]: Released 31 July 2024.
 The Commonwealth has primary or shared responsibility for 172 of the 222 recommendations, of which it accepted or accepted in principle 130, noted 6, and left 36 for further consideration.
 The funding figures quoted are from the response and the accompanying announcement.
 Official government material rather than peer-reviewed research, and a statement of intention at a point in time rather than a record of what was subsequently delivered.

 [^49]: Australian Electoral Commission.
-(2026). *General postal voters*. <https://www.aec.gov.au/Enrolling_to_vote/Special_Category/general-postal-voters.htm> - the eligibility grounds are quoted from the AEC's published list, abbreviated only in wording, not in substance.
+(2026). *General postal voters*. <https://www.aec.gov.au/Enrolling_to_vote/Special_Category/general-postal-voters.htm>

+[^49a]: The eligibility grounds are quoted from the AEC's published list, abbreviated only in wording, not in substance.
 Official government material rather than peer-reviewed research.

 [^50]: Postal voting on demand was introduced in Great Britain by the *Representation of the People Act 2000* and has applied since 2001; any registered elector may apply without giving a reason.
 See UK Government, *Voting by post*, <https://www.gov.uk/voting-in-the-uk/postal-voting>, and the Electoral Commission's guidance at <https://www.electoralcommission.org.uk>.

 [^51]: Elections Canada. *Apply to vote by mail*. <https://www.elections.ca/voting-by-mail> - the special ballot process is open to any elector; no excuse or qualifying ground is required.

-[^52]: National Conference of State Legislatures. *Table 1: States with no-excuse absentee voting*. <https://www.ncsl.org/elections-and-campaigns/table-1-states-with-no-excuse-absentee-voting> - state counts change with legislation and litigation, and the figures given are approximate and current at the time of writing rather than fixed.
+[^52]: National Conference of State Legislatures. *Table 1: States with no-excuse absentee voting*. <https://www.ncsl.org/elections-and-campaigns/table-1-states-with-no-excuse-absentee-voting>

+[^52a]: State counts change with legislation and litigation, and the figures given are approximate and current at the time of writing rather than fixed.
 NCSL is a legislative research body rather than a peer-reviewed source; I have used it because it maintains the standard tabulation of these state-by-state rules.

 [^53]: Tassone, A. U., Breitenfeldt, K. E., DeLucia, E. A., Albright, J., & McDonnell, C. G. (2025).
 A pilot study of political experiences and barriers to voting among autistic adults participating in online survey research in the United States. *Autism in Adulthood*.
 Advance online publication.
 [DOI: 10.1089/aut.2023.0119](https://doi.org/10.1089/aut.2023.0119)